 Mary Shellman began working at the Resource Center in 1989, shortly after its inception.
 She feels privileged to have been the assistant to one of the Center’s founders, Patsy Morris, until Patsy’s retirement in 1996.
 In addition to financial responsibilities, Mary manages office operations, personnel, and benefits.
 Mary is also responsible for case tracking and case file management.
 Mary earned a B.A. in Sociology (Criminology concentration) from Eastern Illinois University.
 Prior to coming to the Resource Center, she worked for a small accounting firm and was the General Manager of the Little 5 Points Community Pub.

 Marcy Widder is a Senior Litigator at GRC.
 Prior to joining the Resource Center in October 2012, she represented Louisiana capital litigants, mostly on direct appeal, at the Capital Appeals Project in New Orleans, and later as a solo practitioner, following a two-year clerkship for the Honorable James L. Dennis at the Louisiana Supreme Court and the United States Court of Appeals for the Fifth Circuit.
 She graduated summa cum laude from Tulane Law School and was articles editor for the Tulane Law Review.
-She has been counsel of record in four successful cases before the United States Supreme Court.
+She has been counsel in four successful cases before the United States Supreme Court.